skoval/meta-analysis/chapter5.md

 ---
-title       : Reference Management in R description : Exercises to accompany the Lecture 2 for `Meta-Analysis with R'
+title       : Reference Management in R description : Exercises to accompany Lecture 2.1 for `Meta-Analysis with R'

 --- type:NormalExercise lang:r  xp:100 skills:1